-Ashley Toombs is a Program Manager at BRAC USA where she supports technical assistance efforts, public engagement and strategic fundraising initiatives.
+Ashley Toombs is the Director of External Affairs at BRAC USA where she supports technical assistance efforts, public engagement, and strategic fundraising initiatives.

 Previously, Ashley was part of the fundraising team at the Nature Conservancy’s New York office.
 She also spent four years working with the Peruvian Environmental Ministry first as a Peace Corps Volunteer and, after, as a technical facilitator specializing in community-based environmental management and youth development.